Documentation & Preservation

 Working together to document and preserve Senior House art

 Student art is an important part of the history of Senior House, now 70 Amherst Street (E2).
-Since the building was reopened in 1997 following a renovation, residents have showcased their creativity in murals and pieces of art throughout the building.

 In spring 2017, residents and alumni of Senior House started documenting the building’s art and murals with digital photographs and video.
-After July 2017 decision to use the residence for graduate student housing, a team of alumni and Division of Student Life (DSL) staff gathered to plan next steps for completing the documentation project.
-The team decided that DSL would hire a professional photographer and video crew to complete the project under the guidance of former Senior House presidents who helped lead the student and alumni documentation project.
+After the July 2017 decision to use the residence for graduate student housing, a team of alumni and Division of Student Life (DSL) staff gathered to plan next steps for completing the documentation project.
+The team decided that DSL would hire a professional photographer and video crew to complete the project under the guidance of former Senior House residents who helped lead the student and alumni documentation project.